 Stephen Lansdown CBE (Chair)

 Stephen’s involvement in Botswana started in 2007 when he became a shareholder in Tuli Safari Lodge.
-A founder and former Chairman of Hargreaves Lansdown Plc, a FTSE100 company, he moved to Guernsey in 2010 to pursue other interests such as conservation and wildlife protection and currently serves on the Executive Committee of Notugre.
+A founder and former Chairman of Hargreaves Lansdown Plc, a FTSE100 company, he moved to Guernsey in 2010 to pursue other interests such as conservation and wildlife protection and currently serves on the Executive Committee of Notugre and is Chair of the Tuli Conservation Trust.

 Stephen is a fellow of the Institute of Chartered Accountants in England and Wales and was granted honorary degrees from the University of Bristol and the University of the West of England in 2012.
 Stephen was awarded a CBE for his services to business and the community in Bristol in June 2017.

-Harald has been involved with Notugre since the early 90s and is currently Chair of the Tuli Conservation Trust, Vice-Chair of Notugre and Chair of the Jwala/Dopotta reserve within Notugre.
+Harald has been involved with Notugre since the early 90s and is currently Chair of the Executive Committee of Notugre and Chair of the Jwala/Dopotta reserve within Notugre.
 He is partner at Bain & Company, one of the world’s leading strategic management consulting firms, working with governments, companies and non-profits across Africa.

 Previously Harald was MD of SABMiller in Asia and Managing Partner at Monitor Group (Africa) where he also led the global tourism practice.
 He is a non-exec director of the Social Justice Initiative and served as Deputy Director General in the South African Dept. of Transport during Nelson Mandela’s presidency.